Alexandruus/Small-modules/README.md

-# Small-modules
+# Small-Python-Modules
 Just another repository

-Just some small projects that I've worked on.
+Just some small projects that I've worked on during the course "Introduction to Programming" at DSV, Stockholms University